Co-Design to Enable User-Friendly Tools to Assess the Impact of Future Mobility Solutions: Introduction

 \section{Introduction}

-Current transportation systems will undergo dramatic mutations, arising from the deployment of novel mobility solutions, such as \glspl{abk:av} and \gls{abk:mm} systems.
-New mobility paradigms promise to drastically reduce negative externalities produced by the transportation system, such as emissions, travel time, parking spaces and, critically, fatalities.
-However, the current design process for mobility solutions largely suffers from the lack of clear, specific requirements in terms of the service they will be providing~\cite{Yigitcanlar2019}.
+Current transportation systems are undergoing dramatic mutations, arising from the deployment of novel mobility solutions, such as \glspl{abk:av} and \gls{abk:mm} systems.
+New mobility paradigms promise to drastically reduce negative externalities produced by the transportation system, such as emissions, travel time, parking spaces and, critically, fatalities (for a review on the subject, refer to~\cite{zardinilanzettiAR2021}).
+However, industrial experience shows that the current design process for new mobility solutions often suffers from the lack of clear, specific requirements in terms of the service they will be providing~\cite{Yigitcanlar2019}.
 Yet, knowledge about their intended service (e.g., last-mile versus point-to-point travel) might dramatically impact how vehicles are designed and significantly ease their development process.
-For instance, if for a given city we knew that for an effective on-demand mobility system \glspl{abk:av} only need to drive up to \SI{30}{\mph} and only on relatively easy roads, their design would be greatly simplified and their deployment could be accelerated.
+For instance, if for a given city we knew that for an effective on-demand mobility system \glspl{abk:av} only need to drive up to \SI{30}{\mph} and only on relatively simple roads, their design would be greatly simplified and their deployment could be accelerated.
 Furthermore, from the system-level perspective of transportation management, knowledge about the trajectory of technology development for new mobility solutions would certainly impact decisions on future infrastructure investments and provisions of service.
 In other words, the design of future mobility solutions and the design of a mobility system leveraging them are intimately \emph{coupled}.
 This calls for methods to reason about such a coupling, and in particular to \emph{co-design} the invidual mobility solutions and the associated mobility systems.
-A key requirement in this context is to be able to account for a range of heterogeneous objectives that are often not directly comparable (consider, for instance, travel time, public expense, and emissions).
+A key requirement in this context is to be able to account for a range of heterogeneous objectives that are often not directly comparable (consider, for instance, travel time, public expense, and externalities), to formulate hierarchical design problems involving different disciplines, and to solve them in a computationally tractable manner.